salagarsprabu/multibranch-pipeline-demo/README.md

 Jenkins Multibranch Pipeline Example Repository added
 Add a new line in MB Pipeline
-Add a new line in MB1 demo Pipeline
+Add a new line in MB demo Pipeline